ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started shopping cart project, switched developer enviroment to windows

 **Thoughts:** Set up my developer enviroment in windows, finding it a lot more comfortable than the ubuntu virtual desktop.
 Started on shopping cart project, have a good vision in mind already and find routing to be very simple.

+### Day 107: Nov 1, 2021

+**Today's Progress**: Continued cart project

+**Thoughts:** Forgot to log the last couple of days, but slowly making progress.
+Got stuck trying to figure out how to change the value of a prop in an object inside of an array using set state with react hooks.